lhbikos/ReCenterPsychStats/docs/13-moReTwoWay.md

 * Javanese to the Dayaknese and Madurese combined (asking, "Do the Javanese evaluations of the photo differ from the combined Dyaknese/Madurese evaluations?"), then
 * Dayaknese to Madurese (asking, "Do the Dayknese and Madurese evaluations of the photos differ from each other?")

 Such contrasts should be theoretically or rationally defensible.
-In the case of none, low, and hihigh dose/intervention/exposure designs this is an easy requirement to meet.
+In the case of none, low, and high dose intervention/exposure designs this is an easy requirement to meet.
 Typically, the no-dose is compared to the combined low and high dosage conditions.
 Then the low and high dosage conditions are compared.
 I would argue that because the Javanese were observers to the conflict, we can single them out in the first contrast, then compare the two groups who were directly involved in the conflict.

 It helps to know what the default contrast codes are; we can get that information with the *contrasts()* function.